mars-project/mars/docs/source/getting-started.rst

 Refer to :ref:`api.dataframe.io` for more information.

-Mars learn
+Mars Learn
 ==========

-Mars learn mimics scikit-learn API, and leverages the ability of Mars tensor and DataFrame to process large data and execute in parallel.
+Mars learn mimics scikit-learn API and leverages the ability of Mars tensor and DataFrame to process large data and execute in parallel.

 Mars does not require installation of scikit-learn, but if you want to use Mars learn, make sure scikit-learn is installed.

 Install scikit-learn via: